zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 Servers gives both NSEC and NSEC3

 * Zone: mixed-nsec-nsec3-1.dnssec10.xa
+  * The zone gives an NSEC record in response to NSEC query.
   * The zone gives an NSEC3PARAM record in response to the NSEC3PARAM query.

+### MIXED-NSEC-NSEC3-2
+Servers gives both NSEC and NSEC3

+* Zone: mixed-nsec-nsec3-2.dnssec10.xa
+  * The zone gives a NODATA response with NSEC3 record in response to NSEC query.
-  * The zone gives an NSEC record in response to NSEC query.
+  * The zone gives a NODATA response with NSEC record in response to the NSEC3PARAM query.

 ### NSEC3PARAM-GIVES-ERR-ANSWER-1
 An NSEC3 zone.
 Error in response to NSEC3PARAM query.